medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 Three independent reasons, not just "because that's what was missing":

-1. **There's no live alternation left to preserve.** Levels 3/4 (a group's own `criteria`) alternate by polarity — AND-of-OR for inclusion, OR-of-AND for exclusion.
-That alternation used to *also* exist one level up (pre-anchor-feature, exclusion's top level was OR-of-AND-groups while inclusion's was AND-of-OR-groups) but was deliberately flattened to uniform AND when anchors were introduced, specifically to avoid "a rule that depends on which side you're on."
-Holding the group array's own meaning fixed (AND, both sides — unchanged, still correct), there's no alternating pattern left at that level to consistently extend outward; the level above it comes out uniform either way.
+1. **There's no alternation left to preserve.** Alternation by polarity used to exist at the group level (pre-anchor-feature, exclusion's top level was OR-of-AND-groups while inclusion's was AND-of-OR-groups) and was deliberately flattened to uniform AND when anchors were introduced, specifically to avoid "a rule that depends on which side you're on."
+This document applies that same reasoning to levels 3 and 4 (see "Why the polarity no longer alternates" below), so there is no alternating pattern anywhere left to extend outward, and the level above the group array comes out uniform either way.
 2. **It's the semantically natural choice for both sides independently**, not just structurally convenient.
 Inclusion wants "qualifies via any of several alternative pathways."
 Exclusion wants "excluded via any of several independent disqualifying pathways" — if anything an even more